 Serves: 6 Start to Finish: 5-10 minutes

 In a small-medium bowl, combine all ingredients and mix well.
+I like to use an immersion blender to create a smoother texture.
 Serve chilled as a dip, dressing or spread.

 *I like the richness and thickness of this recipe because it works on everything from salads, as a spread on sandwiches, and as a dip for veggies, wings, etc. For a thinner consistency, add water or milk, a little at a time.
-A pinch more of each seasoning may be needed if more than a couple extra tablespoons of liquid is added.
+If using traditional yogurt, the consistency will be thinner without needing water/milk.
+If using greek yogurt, mayo or sour cream, water/milk is likely needed to create desired consistency.